runspired/wser-open-dataset/README.md

 ```

 This will scrape publicly available data from [https://wser.org](https://wser.org) and
-store it in `.data-cache/raw/`.
+store it in `data/raw/`.
 We keep this under git versioning and only scrape data
 when we don't have an entry for it in the cache already: so unless looking to add data
 to a new year or working to add ingestion of data from new sources and earlier years
 this will likely do-nothing.
 Setting the `ENV` var `FORCE_GENERATE=true` will cause the
-files in `.data-cache` to rebuild.
+files in `data/raw` to rebuild.
 Note: they will rebuild from the responses stored in
 `.fetch-cache` when possible, see below.

 Additionally, we cache any successful raw fetch response that we scraped into `.fetch-cache`.